 A Mailchimp template has been set up and is used for a regular newsletter to residents about forthcoming events.
 A contacts database of subscribers has been created compliant with GDPR.
-Mailchimp is maintained by a member of the Committee.
+Mailchimp is maintained by a member of the Community Engagement group.

-There are other social media channels that could be developed if and when local expertise is available.
+There are a number of other social media channels that could be developed if and when local expertise is available.